gongbaodd/gongbaodd.github.io/_docs/2025/03/13/week-11-Unity-on-Web.md

 However, unity is still a good choice for gaming on web.
 But if I want a gamefy web page, I think js framework like three.js or babylon.js is still a better choice.

+## TypescriptGO

+Typescript 7 is going to be rewritten in go.
+I tried the prototype version.
+A lot function are not implemented yet.
+Since it will greatly improve the type checking process.
+I like it.

 ## TV Show

 ホットスポット is a Japanese TV drama that I started to watch this week.
 Talks about the main character finds her colleague is an alien.
 Very fun to watch and relax.